 DDS is a summer program that includes both virtual and in-person components.
 The schedule for the 2023 program will be annoucned soon.
 Fellows are required to attend all virtual and in-person programming to maintain their status in the program and be eligible for DDS program benefits:

 Virtual programming is led via Zoom.

 The in-person, intensive training program is held at the University at Buffalo’s School of Dental Medicine in Buffalo, NY, USA.

-Dr. Thikriat Al-Jewair, Assistant Dean, Office of Equity, Diversity, and Inclusion, University at Buffalo School of Dental Medicine
+Dr. Latifa Bairam, Director of Equity, Diversity, and Inclusion, University at Buffalo School of Dental Medicine

 Dr. Wendell Carmona, Program Director, Destination Dental School, University at Buffalo School of Dental Medicine

 Dr. Arian Johnson, Founder, Destination Dental School

-Jessica Scates, Coordinator of Equity, Diversity and Inclusion Initiatives, University at Buffalo School of Dental Medicine
+Jessica Scates, Director of Equity, Diversity and Inclusion Operations, University at Buffalo School of Dental Medicine

 Underrepresented Minority Status: